 Username and Password are CPS (all caps).

-The Pacific Southwest District recommends a 2% salary increase to base salary for all workers for 2020.
+The US federal government and Social Security Administration are implementing a 8.7% Cost of Living Adjustment (COLA) increase for 2023.
+This is a common baseline that your church and school can use to determine salary increases.
 Best practice is to periodically compare your salaries against the CPS Compensation Tool to ensure they are within a proper range.

 This, then, is how you ought to regard us: as servants of Christ and as those entrusted with the mysteries God has revealed.
 Now it is required that those who have been given a trust must prove faithful. - 1 Corinthians 4:1-2